What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Limitations of Our Work

 \section{Limitations of Our Work}

 A fundamental challenge of every prototype-based interpretability method (including ours) is the difficulty in associating a semantic interpretation with the underlying visual concept of a prototype.
 While some prototypes can be interpreted easily based on visual inspection of prototype activation maps, other prototypes are harder to interpret and require additional domain expertise of biologists.
+To reduce the subjectivity in the analysis of prototypes, we visualize the prototype in multiple training images instead of a single image (e.g., the top-k image patches closest to the prototype) wherever possible, so that the semantic meaning of the prototype is more apparent.
+Visualizing prototypes with multiple images also helps to overcome challenges introduced due to images taken from non-typical angles.
+A recent approach called ProtoConcepts \citep{ma2024ProtoConcepts} explores modifying the similarity metric to allow multiple image patches to be equally close to a given prototype.
+Such visualizations may help with understanding the underlying semantic concept better.
+We leave such an extension of our work for future research to explore.
 Also, while we have considered large phylogenies as that of the 190 species from the CUB dataset, it may still not be representative of all bird species.
 This limited scope may cause our method to identify apparent homologous evolutionary traits that could differ with the inclusion of more species into the phylogeny.
-Therefore, our method can be seen as a system that generates potential hypotheses about evolutionary traits discovered in the form of hierarchical prototypes.
+Therefore, our method can be seen as a system that generates hypotheses about potential evolutionary traits discovered in the form of hierarchical prototypes.